 How Do I Choose The Right Wedding Vendors For Me?

-Choosing the right vendors can feel like a stressful undertaking, but with a few tips it can be a lot easier than you might think.
+Choosing the right vendors can feel like a stressful undertaking, but it can be a lot easier than you might think with a few tips.

-Firstly, you'll want to be sure to contact these vendors with as much notice as possible - some vendors such as photographers, wedding dress designers, venues and more can be booked out quite far in advance.
-To avoid any disappointment, get in touch ASAP to check if the vendor of your choice has free availabilities.
+Firstly, you'll want to be sure to contact these vendors with as much notice as possible - some vendors such as photographers, wedding dress designers, venues, and more can be booked out quite far in advance.
+So to avoid any disappointment, get in touch ASAP to check if the vendor of your choice has free availabilities.

-When it comes to looking up potential vendors, there are a few easy ways to find some good candidates such as Google (be sure to check reviews!) and Instagram (look at wedding related hashtags + other brides weddings and see the people they've used).
-Be sure to use reviews and social media to check what other brides have said about the vendors you're thinking of using, just incase.
-Also, don't forget to make sure your agreement with the vendor is in writing once you've agreed to work together, this helps avoid any messy situations later down the track for either party!
+When it comes to looking up potential vendors, there are a few easy ways to find some good candidates, such as Google (be sure to check reviews!) and Instagram (look at wedding-related hashtags + other brides weddings and see the people they've used).
+But, again, be sure to use reviews and social media to check what other brides have said about the vendors you're thinking of using, in case.
+Also, don't forget to make sure your agreement with the vendor is in writing once you've agreed to work together.
+This helps avoid any messy situations later down the track for either party!

-The first thing you'll want to do when engaging with possible wedding vendors is discuss your budget with them.
-If someone is far outside your budget, you won't be able to afford the cost they charge and cutting them off your list of candidates as soon as possible is a good way to narrow down the options and make it easier for yourself when it comes to planning.
+When engaging with possible wedding vendors, the first thing you'll want to do is discuss your budget with them.
+If someone is far outside your budget, you won't be able to afford the cost they charge, and cut them off your list of candidates as soon as possible is an excellent way to narrow down the options and make it easier for yourself to plan.